ctrlmaniac/ctrlmaniac/README.md

 >>> from ctrlmaniac import ctrlmaniac
 >>> me = ctrlmaniac.CtrlManiac()

->>> me.greet("en_US")
+>>> me.greet()
 Hi!
-Thanks for visiting my profile!
-I hope you like my projects!
+I'm Davide Di Criscito, but you can call me Dave.
+I'm currently an Artisan, soon-to-be a full-stack web developer!
+You can know more about me by visiting my website: https://ctrlmaniac.me

 >>> me.learn_new_coding_languange("Java")
-I'm currently studying a new coding language: Java
+I'm studying a new coding language: Java

 >>> me.learn_new_coding_languange("Typescript")
-I'm currently studying a new coding language: Typescript
+I'm studying a new coding language: Typescript
 ```

 ## Follow Me on: